Dr. Mansour Samadpour

 Vice President, Food Process Engineering & Food Defense

 John Larkin has served as the IEH Vice President of Food Process Engineering & Food Defense since 2017.
-Dr. Larkin earned his dual Ph.D in Agricultural Engineering and Food Science & Technology from Michigan State University, his M.S. in Food Science and Nutrition from Ohio State University, and his B.S. in Food Science and Nutrition from Ohio State University.
+Dr. Larkin earned his dual Ph.D. in Agricultural Engineering and Food Science & Technology from Michigan State University, his M.S. in Food Science and Nutrition from Ohio State University, and his B.S. in Food Science and Nutrition from Ohio State University.
 After receiving a dual Ph.D., Larkin worked as an Assistant Professor in Food Engineering at Virginia Tech before joining the Food and Drug Administration (FDA).
 During the course of his 27-year tenure with the FDA, John was intimately involved in conducting research pertaining to shelf-stable and extended shelf-life foods.
-John’s areas of expertise include knowledge of the Food and Drug Administration food safety regulatory requirements; process control software validation; microbial destruction kinetics; process validation, including canned and aseptically processed foods, pasteurized eggs, nuts, milk, apples, etc. John has a strong understanding of many processing technologies used to treat and extend the shelf-life of food including: thermal treatments, high pressure processing, ozone, propylene oxide, pulsed electric field, and others.
-Each and every project in which he has participated has its own unique attributes and Larkin enjoys employing his lifelong enthusiasm for research and working with people to find solutions to difficult situations and problems.
+John’s areas of expertise include knowledge of the Food and Drug Administration food safety regulatory requirements, process control software validation, microbial destruction kinetics, process validation for various products, including: canned and aseptically processed foods, pasteurized eggs, milk, nuts, and apples.
+John has a strong understanding of many processing technologies used to treat and extend the shelf-life of food including: thermal treatments, high pressure processing, ozone, propylene oxide, pulsed electric field, and others.
+Dr. Larkin enjoys employing his lifelong enthusiasm for research and working with people to find solutions to difficult situations and problems.

 Dr. Margaret Hardin